-New York Based Pump & Dump Attorneys
+New York Pump AND Dump LAWYER

 Pump and dump schemes can be one of the most traumatic experiences for investors because they think they’ve got their hands on the deal of the century but end up enduring a harrowing experience as they witness their investment rapidly sink until it’s worthless.

-Schemes of this nature are unfortunately all too common, and very costly.
+Schemes, whether ponzi or pyramid schemes, of this nature are unfortunately all too common, and very costly.
 The terrible thing about pump and dump schemes is that they result in damaging losses to victims.
 Investors end up losing their hard-earned money in these schemes, and for an unfortunate few, it results in the loss of their life savings.

 At Weltz Law, we believe no person should have to suffer the damaging loss that pump and dump schemes often bring.
 If you have lost your investment in a pump and dump scheme, then please contact us immediately so our legal team can assess all of your options.
 While it is notoriously difficult to recover one’s losses in scams such as these, it may be possible to recoup your loss with our firm in your corner.